opendilab/LMDrive/README.md

 python init_dir.py
 cd ..
 cd data_collection

-python generate_yamls.py # You can modify FPS, waypoints distribution strength ...
+# You can modify FPS, waypoints distribution strength in auto_agent.yaml ...

 # If you do not use 4 servers, the following Python scripts are needed to modify
 python generate_bashs.py